-Bernie Sanders wrote to Margaret Thatcher in 1981 in a bid to end the ‘degrading treatment’ of hunger strikers in Northern Ireland.
-Photograph: EPA/The Irish Times
+Bernie Sanders wrote to Margaret Thatcher in 1981 in a bid to put a stop to the "abuse, humiliation and degrading treatment" of IRA prisoners who were on hunger strike, documents show.

 The US presidential hopeful told the former prime minister he was disturbed by the British government’s stance on the hunger strikes.